 You can hear from the test recordings that the mic's quality is good, if not better, than more expensive microphones on the market.
 My audio came out crisp and clear, though I did pick up some of the background hums of my very loud gaming PC.
 For comparison, I've included some cheaper mics like HyperX Solocast, which is $40 cheaper than the NT, and a couple of premium mics just to hear the difference.

 Aside from sounding incredible, the NT Mini is an easy-to-use mic that any beginner can use.
 Speaking of easy, the Rode Connect software is a digital mixer that actually allows for up to four NT Minis to be plugged into a single computer without jumping through any hoops.
 It follows the same design philosophy as the other mini mics on this list: compact, traveling well, and looking like a cool piece of tech.

 Read our full Rode NT Mini review. (opens in new tab)

-So whether you're banging away on drums or securing a win in Call of Duty Warzone for your adoring viewers, the AT2020 is a highly versatile microphone.
-Since it is an XLR microphone, you need to invest in an audio interface (which you can find as cheap as $50 online) to use on your PC.
-If you can't be bothered with an audio interface, for an extra $50, you can pick the AT2020USB+, which is the same except instead of XLR, it's USB.
+So whether you're banging away on drums or explaining your latest win in Call of Duty Warzone for your adoring viewers, the AT2020 is a highly versatile microphone.
+Since it is an XLR microphone, you need to invest in an audio interface (opens in new tab) (which you can find as cheap as $50 online) to use on your PC.
+If you can't be bothered with an audio interface, for an extra $50, you can pick the AT2020USB+ (opens in new tab), which as you may guess features a USB interface instead.